Service Squadron: Saipan

 At Saipan in addition to the floating facilities of Squadron Ten there was a tank farm for 150,000 barrels of black oil, 30,000 of diesel, and 900,000 gallons of aviation gasoline, a supply depot of 64 steel warehouses 40 × 100 ft each, plus 11 refrigerator units of 640 ft3 each.
 The naval ammunition depot had 112 steel magazines, 4 torpedo magazines, and considerable open storage.
 An amphibious-vessel repair base comprised five shops 40 × 100 feet each in floor space, a 12-ton crane on a pontoon barge, a 6 × 18 pontoon drydock, and additional fuel storage of four 10,000-barrel diesel tanks and two 1,000 barrel tanks for aviation gasoline.
 A small-boat repair unit with 4 × 15 pontoon drydock had a mobile machine shop.
 There was also a special small-boat pool and an LVT repair facility run by the amphibious force, two 75-ton cranes on 6 × 18 pontoon lighters, and a pier for handling ammunition between ship and shore.

 Buckner Bay, Okinawa

 On 13 September Ocelot moved westward again, to Buckner Bay, Okinawa as the forward supply followed the course of the conflict finally to the home waters of Japan.
 Shortly after arrival there the facilities were struck by Typhoon Louise and a number of vessels were lost.
-Ocelot was forced aground and its back was broken.
+Ocelot was forced aground and her back was broken.
 Command was shifted to another vessel and the job of keeping the navy supplied continued.